loader image

 What Happened to the Engine

-The second Gnosspelius Gull, powered by a Blackburne engine, was sold in 1925 to a syndicate of 3 members of Newcastle-upon-Tyne Light Aeroplane Club.
+The second Gnosspelius Gull, powered by a Blackburne engine, was sold in 1925 to a syndicate of 3 members of Newcastle upon Tyne Light Aeroplane Club.
 This photo is from the Club’s 70th Anniversary book.

 Reid regained his Certificate in 1948, becoming Chairman of Newcastle Aero Club Ltd.